What Debugging a CORS Error Taught Me About Problem-Solving

 Don’t treat errors as obstacles.
 Understand the why it makes fixing them a matter of logic, not luck.

-Lesson 2: Reproduce the Problem
+Lesson 2: Reproduce the CORS Error Consistently

-- Locally → Payload worked fine
+- Locally → Payload worked perfectly

-- Production → Clerk SDK failed in Firefox
+- Production → Clerk SDK failed in Firefox specifically

-- Other browsers → inconsistent results
+- Other browsers → inconsistent results (Chrome worked, Safari failed)

-Lesson 3: Break Down the Layers
+Lesson 3: Debug CORS by Breaking Down the Layers

 - Browser → enforces the same-origin policy